SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Critical alerts:

-- Error rate > 5% in 5 minutes
+- Error rate > 5% over 5 minutes

-- p99 latency > SLA
+- p99 latency exceeding SLA

 - Growing message queue

-- Certificates expiring
+- Certificates nearing expiry

 Recommended tools: Datadog, Grafana + Prometheus, SAP Cloud ALM.